oceanobservatories/ooi-status/README.md

 METADATA_URL = 'postgresql+psycopg2://user@localhost/metadata'
 ```

 And to run the HTTP API service (accepts same settings override as described for the backend monitor):
+NOTE: this can be accomplished by executing run_gunicorn.sh from the root folder

 ```commandline
 PSYCOGREEN=true gunicorn -w 2 -k gevent -b 0.0.0.0:9000 ooi_status.api:app